Sheymon Moraes: 2021 season

 Moraes made his PFL debut against Brendan Loughnane on April 23, 2021 at PFL 1.
 He lost the bout via KO in the first round.

 Moraes was scheduled to face Movlid Khaybulaev at PFL 4 on June 10, 2021.
 A day before the event, Movlid was pulled and Moraes was rescheduled to face Jesse Stirn.
 He won the bout via a kimura submission at the end of the second round.

 Moraes faced Lazar Stojadinovic on August 27, 2021 at PFL 9.
 He won the fight via TKO in the second round.

 2022 season

 Moraes faced Boston Salmon on April 28, 2022 at PFL 2.
 He won the bout via unanimous decision.

 Moraes faced Lance Palmer on June 24, 2022 at PFL 5.
 He lost the bout via unanimous decision.

-Moraes faced Marlon Moraes, replacing the injured Shane Burgos on November 25, 2022, at PFL 10.
+Moraes rematched Marlon Moraes, replacing the injured Shane Burgos on November 25, 2022, at PFL 10.
 He won the bout in the third round via TKO stoppage.

+Post PFL

+Moraes returned after a two year layoff to face fellow UFC vet T.J.
+Brown on August 30, 2024 at United Fight League 5, defeating him via unanimous decision.